Diffusion or Non-Diffusion Adversarial Defenses: Rethinking the Relation between Classifier and Adversarial Purifier: Difference between Diffusion-Based Purifiers and Purification-Loss-Based Purifiers

 where $\mathcal{P}$ is a purifier used to purify input image $x_a$ by reconstructing the clean image $x$ in terms of $\ell_1$-norm loss between $x$ and $x_a$.

 Specifically, DISCO shows that it can purify the adversarial image efficiently, expressed as:

 where Eq. (\ref{Eq:equivalent_adv}) denotes the perceptual similarity between the clean image $x$ and purified image $\mathcal{P}(x_a)$, Eq. (\ref{Eq:equivalent_adv2}) indicates label-preservation, and $c$ is a pre-trained classifier from \href{https://robustbench.github.io/}{RobustBench} or PyTorch official website.
-Nevertheless, we can observe from \Cref{Tab:transfer_C100_C10,Tab:transfer_C10_C100} that, compared with MAEP, there is still a room for DISCO to improve label-preservation for purified clean images, defined as:
+Nevertheless, there is still a room for DISCO to improve label-preservation for purified clean images, defined as: